 Paddington Development Trust

-Despite the years of austerity suffered by local communities all over the country, PDT has maintained a continuity of intent and belief in community-based solutions that directly address inequality and poverty and now embraces the Sustainable Development Goals and actions to address the climate crisis and justice for local communities all over the world.
+Despite the devastating impacts of Covid19 and the years of austerity suffered by local communities all over the country, PDT has maintained a continuity of intent and belief in community-based solutions that directly address inequality and poverty and now embraces the Sustainable Development Goals, the Declared Climate Emergency and Social Justice for communities locally, and all over the world.